Should You Get a Second Dog?

 Age and size matter in some cases, but they are not necessarily as important as other qualities.
 Dogs of different ages and sizes can be the best of friends, but similarities in those categories may make it easier for them to develop a strong friendship.

-And then there’s gender.
+And then there’s the sex of the dogs.
 Millions of people have two female or two male dogs, but adopting a dog of the opposite sex is often advised, as it tends to reduce the risk of fights.
-While there’s no clear evidence related to how important gender might be in this situation, many behaviorists (including me) anecdotally report that most of the worst cases of intra-household fighting tend to involve dogs of the same sex.
-So, all things being equal, if you already have a male dog, consider adopting a female.
+While there’s no clear evidence related to how important gender might be in this situation, many behaviorists (I include myself here) anecdotally report that most of the worst cases of intra-household fighting tend to involve dogs of the same sex.
+So, in the spirit of making all things equal, if you already have a male dog, consider adopting a female.

 Without turning your home into a circus.